-If you have been struggling with putting together a strategy for your business and you have checked out a dozen templates to help you, but it’s all too overwhelming, I suggest you simply answer the following questions and you will have the framework for a practical business strategy.
+Business planning can be a struggle if you are not set up for it from the start.
+If you have been struggling with putting together a strategy for your business and you have checked out a dozen templates to help you, but it’s all too overwhelming, answering the following questions will give you the framework for a practical business strategy.

 Answering questions like this will equate to your mission, purpose and vision in the traditional business planning language.

-When you think about the service you are providing or the products you are selling consider how you differ from others in the same industry.
+In your planning process think about the service you are providing or the products you are selling.
+Consider how you differ from others in the same industry.

 - Is it driven by what the market can afford or is it value based?